graphprotocol/graph-node/docs/getting-started.md

   file: ./schema.graphql
 ```

 ### 1.3 Create a Subgraph Project and Generate Types
 Once you have the `subgraph.yaml` manifest and the `./schema.graphql` file, you are ready to use the Graph CLI to set up the subgraph directory.
 The Graph CLI is a command line tool that contains helpful commands for deploying the subgraphs.
-Before continuing with this guide, please go to the [Graph CLI README](https://github.com/graphprotocol/graph-cli/) and follow the instructions up to Step 7 for setting up the subgraph directory.
+Before continuing with this guide, please go to the [Graph CLI README](https://github.com/graphprotocol/graph-cli/) and follow the instructions up to Step 7 for setting up the subgraph directory

-Once you run `yarn codegen` as outlined in the Graph CLI README, you are ready to create mappings!
-What this command does is it looks at the contract ABIs defined in the subgraph manifest, and generates TypeScript classes (actually AssemblyScript classes, but more on that later) for the smart contracts the mappings script will interface with, including the types of public methods and events.
+Once you run `yarn codegen` as outlined in the [Graph CLI README](https://github.com/graphprotocol/graph-cli/), you are ready to create the mappings! `yarn codegen` looks at the contract ABIs defined in the subgraph manifest, and generates TypeScript classes (actually AssemblyScript classes, but more on that later) for the smart contracts the mappings script will interface with, including the types of public methods and events.
 Classes are also generated based on the types defined in the the GraphQL schema.
-The classes generated are incredibly useful for writing correct mappings, as well as improving developer productivity using the TypeScript language support in your favorite editor or IDE.
+The classes generated are incredibly useful for writing correct mappings (i.e. allows you to autocomplete Ethererum events), as well as improving developer productivity using the TypeScript language support in your favorite editor or IDE.

 ### 1.4 Writing Mappings

 The mappings you write will perform transformations on the Ethereum data you are sourcing, and it will dictate how this data is loaded into The Graph Node.
-Mappings can be very simple, or they can get very complex, it depends how different you want the data to be, compared to how Ethereum delivers it through events and contract state.
+Mappings can be very simple, or they can get very complex, it depends how abstracted you want the data to be, compared to how Ethereum exposes it through events and contract state.

 Mappings are written in a subset of TypeScript called AssemblyScript which can be compiled down to WASM.
 AssemblyScript is stricter than normal TypeScript, yet provides a familiar syntax.
 A few TypeScript/Javascript features which are not supported in AssemblyScript include plain old Javascript objects (POJOs), untyped arrays, untyped maps, union types, the `any` type and variadic functions. `switch` statements also work differently.
 See [the AssemblyScript wiki](https://github.com/AssemblyScript/assemblyscript/wiki) for a full reference on AssemblyScript.